iamxdave/iamxdave/README.md

 ## ✨ Quick Facts

 - 🔭 I’m currently working on my ... _a little free time will not hurt anyone 🩹😅._
-- 🌱 I’m currently learning _Node.js, Express and React 💪_.
+- 🌱 I’m currently learning _React and Typescript 💪_.
 - 💼 I'm currently _unemployed 🤷_.
 - 🎿 Hobbies other than coding : _Watching cool movies 🎬, listening to music 🎵 and playing games (board games included 😎🎲)._
 - 📮 How to reach me: _dawidwrobelx@gmail.com 🤙_